CresusDevelopper/Leak-Mioclient-1.12.2/README.md

 # Infos
-You just need to compile it and launch an instance in Forge 1.12.2.
+You just need to compile it or just use my .jar and launch an instance in Forge 1.12.2.